-70. Section 11 provides that behaviour or material is not to be regarded as threatening or abusive for the purposes of the offences relating to stirring up of hatred under sections 3 and 5 solely because it involves or includes the discussion or criticisms of religion or religious beliefs or practices, proselytising, or urging of persons to cease practising their religions.
+- 65. Section 11 provides that behaviour or material is not to be regarded as threatening or abusive for the purposes of the offences relating to stirring up of hatred under section 3 solely because it involves or includes: discussion or criticism of, or expressions of antipathy, dislike, ridicule or insult towards, religion, religious beliefs or practices, the position of not holding religious beliefs; proselytising; or urging of persons to cease practising their religions. - 66.
+As such, the act of, for example, writing a newspaper article or blogpost urging followers of a particular religion to cease practising their religion and convert to another religion could not be regarded, of itself, as behaviour which is threatening or abusive towards followers of that religion.

-71. As such, the act of, for example, writing a newspaper article or blogpost urging followers of a particular religion to cease practising their religion and convert to another religion could not be regarded, of itself, as behaviour which is abusive towards followers of that religion.
 However, if, for example, the article or blog-post made abusive comments about followers of that religion, or threatened them with violence, it could still amount to behaviour that is threatening or abusive.